Javascript is not enabled.

 Do COVID-19 stimulus checks affect SSI benefits?

-The issue arises from the role income plays in eligibility for Supplemental Security Income, a need-based benefit for older and disabled people with very limited financial resources.
+The issue arose from the role income and assets play in eligibility for SSI, a need-based benefit for older and disabled people with very limited financial resources.
 The SSA administers the program.
-More than 5 million people were receiving monthly SSI benefits as of October 2022, a million of them 65 and older.
+More than 7.4 million people received SSI benefits in February 2024, nearly 2.4 million of them 65 and older.

 To qualify for SSI, your income must not exceed strict caps the SSA sets and adjusts annually for inflation.
 The rules encompass both work earnings and money from other sources, such as government benefits or help from family members.
 If you are above the limit, you cannot get SSI in most cases.
 If you're below, you may qualify for SSI, but your monthly payment may be reduced by a portion of your income.

-In 2021, when the last set of stimulus payments to date was issued, the limits were $794 a month for an individual SSI recipient and $1,191 for a married couple when both spouses are eligible.
-(They have increased to $914 and $1,371, respectively, for 2023.)
+In 2021, when the last set of pandemic stimulus payments was issued, the limits on income that counted toward SSI eligibility were $794 a month for an individual recipient and $1,191 for a married couple when both spouses are eligible.
+These were also the maximum monthly federal SSI payments to beneficiaries.
+The 2024 figures are $943 for an individual and $1,415 for a couple.

 Keep in mind